pdolan32/pdolan32/README.md

 ### About Me:

   I am a student enrolled in the Intro to Data Science course who is interested in learning more about data science practices and applications.
-By the end of this semester, I hope to learn...
+By the end of this semester, I aim to learn the necessary skills and strategies to effectively communicate key data insights through visuals and narratives.

   This semester, I am currently working on creating projects with Streamlit.
 So far, I have created a basic app using Streamlit that provides data on the top songs on Spotify on 2/6/25.